utep-cs-systems-courses/os-video-player-salvadorrh/README.md

 'frame_xxxx.jpg'.

 ### ConvertToGrayscale.py
-Loads a series for frams from sequentially numbered files with the pattern 'frame_xxxx.jpg', converts the grames to grayscale, and saves them as jpeg images with the file names 'grayscale_xxxx.jpg'
+Loads a series for frames from sequentially numbered files with the pattern 'frame_xxxx.jpg', converts the frames to grayscale, and saves them as jpeg images with the file names 'grayscale_xxxx.jpg'

 ### DisplayFrames.py
-Loads a series of frames sequently from files with the names 'grayscale_xxxx.jpg' and displays them with a 42ms delay.
+Loads a series of frames sequentially from files with the names 'grayscale_xxxx.jpg' and displays them with a 42ms delay.

 ### ExtractAndDisplay.py